 A lot of times, the film is simply canned altogether.
 For high-profile projects, another director might be brought on to finish the project.
 That, of course, can spell disaster as ideas between the former director and new director clash and result in a disjointed experience.

-However, here are several movies where directors changed partway through development yet the final film still ended up being successful.
+Here are several notable movies where directors changed partway through development, yet the final film still ended up being successful.

 10. Bohemian Rhapsody (2018)

 Bryan Singer—the man behind X-Men (2000) and The Usual Suspects (1995)—was initially billed to direct the Freddie Mercury biopic, but then 20th Century Fox fired him for barely ever being on set.
 A bit inconvenient considering he was in charge of, like, everything.

 Lead actor Rami Malek suggested Dexter Fletcher to replace him, feeling that he would probably "do a better job."
 And given that Fletcher actually turned up and completed the film to much public success, Malek was probably right to say that.

 Fun fact: Dexter Fletcher was also making another similar, glittery musician biopic at the time in Rocketman (2019)!

 9. Fear and Loathing in Las Vegas (1998)